- Search The Registry

 - My Account

-Phylicia Rashad, an African American actress. was born on this date in 1948.
+Phylicia Rashad, an African and Native American actress. was born on this date in 1948.

 Born in Houston, TX, her father was a full blooded Native American (Cherokee).
 She graduated from Howard University with a Bachelor of Fine Arts degree.
 After college, Rashad pursued an acting career in New York, where she was featured in "The Cherry Orchard," "Weep Not For Me" and "Dreamgirls."
 She also worked in Broadway’s "Jelly’s Last Jam" and "Blues for an Alabama Sky" in Atlanta.
 Her first television appearance was as a 1976 guest appearance on "Delvecchio."
 Two years later, she appeared as a Munchkin in the film "The Wiz."
 From 1983 to 1984, she portrayed Courtney Wright on the daytime soap, "One Life to Live."